RDCbum/RH_demo/docs/core/REFEREE_FAQ.md

 **Objection.** The supercritical mode ⇒ A1\_mode step is not formalized in Lean.
 **Response.** A1 is supplied by paper lemmas, with two explicit alternatives: fixed-window (primary route) and Buchstab (alternative route).
+The gate only checks numeric side conditions for the fixed-window route; it does not prove the analytic implication from `ERU_mode_beta` to the threshold.
 **Evidence.**
 - `arxiv_submission/ERURH_Conditional_Proof.tex` (Assumption `assm:threshold-control`,
   Lemma `a1-from-supercritical-buchstab`).